by Gary Mechanic, Executive Director

 Now, with the removal of some dams, improved water quality and increased public access, more fish, birds and people have come back to the Fox.
 So we think it’s a good time to recognize the progress that’s been made, and celebrate our collective success in making the river cleaner and healthier.

 Each spring we partner with co-sponsors to conduct shoreline cleanups in towns along the Fox River.
 We work with our co-sponsors to raise funds to support cleanup volunteers with a free lunch and live music after their hard work picking up litter and trash.
 We call these cleanup/celebrations “Love Our River Days“.

 But we can only conduct one cleanup, in one town, per day.
 With thirty-nine villages and cities on the river, you can see how our capacity to produce cleanups is limited.

 So each fall, on the 3rd Saturday in September, we coordinate a river cleanup along the entire river by supporting local cleanup organizers.
 We call this river length cleanup and celebration produced by local event organizers “It’s Our Fox River Day“.

 Saturday, April 18, 9 am – 12 pm in Elgin – Co-sponsored by Illinois Rep. Anna Moeller.
-Meet at the west end of Ann St. on the north side of the Gail Borden Library.
+Due to community health concerns this clean-up has been indefinitely postponed.